asbiin/laravel-webauthn/README.md

 }
 ```

-This way users would have to validate their key on login.
+The Webauthn middleware will redirect the user to the webauthn login page when required.

-### Login via remember
+## Login via remember

-When session expires, but the user set the `remember` token, you can revalidate webauthn session by adding this in your `App\Providers\EventServiceProvider` file:
+When session expires, but the user have set the `remember` token, you can revalidate webauthn session by adding this in your `App\Providers\EventServiceProvider` file:

 ```php
 use Illuminate\Auth\Events\Login;